aksv-avni/100-days-of-code/log.md

 ### Day 0: January 17, 2021

 **Today's Progress**:
-> worked out python fundamentals.
+* worked out python fundamentals.
-> started learning django; observed and coded the documentation tutorial of creating polls app.
+* started learning django; observed and coded the documentation tutorial of creating polls app.
-> watched some videos on Django, read blogs and looked for some resources. u
+* watched some videos on Django, read blogs and looked for some resources.

 **Thoughts:** Honestly, I didn't imagine that django would be that alienated to me.
 The way I heard that Django is far more easier for beginners as compared to flask, I found it hard to understand.
 But I prepared my mind thinking that it's just because of my first time I am studying about some popular framework.
 I thought to be consistent to work out my way too slowly.

 **Resources used:**